 The new eAssessments offer opportunities that have much in common with the MYP’s previous moderation only model for obtaining IB validated grades.
 For example, in language and literature, students are still afforded the opportunity to both respond to and produce a range of written and multimedia texts.
 Their analytical and evaluative skills are tested through the comparison of a written text and film clip.
 They also have the opportunity to produce literary writing based on a visual stimulus, as well as non-literary writing based on a prompt that emphasizes a global context for each session.
-Tasks are externally set by the IB, and teacher support materials are available on the Online Curriculum Centre (OCC).
+Tasks are externally set by the IB, and teacher support materials are available on the programme resource centre.
 As was the case with moderation, students who participate in eAssessments are eligible for the (new) MYP certificate.
 As before, student results and general subject reports will help schools focus on how assessment feedback should impact instructional and programme goals.

 Why participate in eAssessments?

 With innovative tasks that invite students to demonstrate their learning in unique and creative ways, the new on-screen examinations will change the way we all view standardized tests.
 On-screen assessments that go live in May 2016 present an amazing opportunity for schools to participate in an ongoing international endeavour to understand what MYP Year 5 students are capable of and able to achieve.
 The 2015 pilot results revealed high student engagement and impressive interaction with multimedia tasks as well as positive, encouraging feedback from students, educators, and examiners.
 Schools that register by October 2015 will take part in the first live assessments and be part of how the MYP certificate is credited moving forward.
 Key benefits of eAssessments and a link to register can also be found here.

 How should schools manage the transition from moderation to eAssessment?